itrocks/class-use/README.md

 }
 ```

-This example will output all the references to the class Repository into all your project scripts.
+This example will output all the references to the class use Index into all your project scripts.

 You can see multiple examples in action running the scripts into the `examples` directory. e.g.: